MicrosoftDocs/Viva/Viva/engage/engage-365-copilot-adoption-platform.md

 The Copilot community experience includes the following features to help drive engagement.
 Most features can be disabled following initial setup, if needed.

 - **Suggested content** offers a quick way to introduce Copilot capabilities and has various quick tips and tricks available for members.
 All content is editable prior to posting (or scheduling).
-The suggested content here aligns with content in the Viva Amplify communications campaign.
-This prebuilt campaign is available through the Copilot Deployment Kit.
+The suggested content here aligns with content you'll find in the Viva Amplify communications campaign, available through the Copilot Deployment Kit.
 [Learn more here.](https://techcommunity.microsoft.com/t5/viva-amplify-blog/announcing-the-copilot-deployment-kit-in-viva-amplify/ba-p/4110466)

     :::image type="content" source="./media/engage/admin/engage-copilot-adoption-sug-content.png" alt-text="Screenshot shows suggested content that is generated on the Copilot adoption community page=.":::